Is It Seasonal Allergies or COVID-19?

 Do the symptoms of allergies and COVID-19 express themselves differently in children than in adults?

-Kids with allergies tend to be restless, while with adults who have allergies, there’s more fatigue.
-We’re still learning about the differences between how grownups and kids experience COVID-19, though in general children seem to have less severe symptoms.
-If a child is lethargic and feverish and has a persistent cough, with or without itchy eyes and a runny nose, then you should call the pediatrician.
+Kids with allergies tend to be restless, while adults who have allergies are more fatigued.
+If a child is lethargic and feverish and has a persistent cough, with or without itchy eyes and a runny nose, then the pediatrician should be notified.

 Are people with allergies more susceptible to coronavirus than others are?

-At this point, we do not know.
+At this point, there is no evidence that people with allergies to pollen are more susceptible to COVID-19.
 While people with compromised immune systems are at higher risk of severe COVID-19, people with allergies don’t have a compromised immune system; their allergies are actually an overreaction of the immune system.

 That said, among people with some degree of asthma, those with worse disease tend to be in a higher-risk group for viral infections, particularly if the asthma is not well managed.
 So this is a good time to review the way you are managing your allergies – and your asthma, if you have it.
-During a virtual visit, you and your doctor can go over the ways you are managing your condition and make any modifications if needed.
+You and your doctor can go over the ways you are managing your condition and make any modifications if needed.

 Should we be worried about inhalers inadvertently spreading the virus by turning airborne droplets into a finer aerosol?